openownership/enricher/README.md

 - [Elasticsearch ingest enrichment](https://www.elastic.co/guide/en/elasticsearch/reference/current/ingest-enriching-data.html)
 - [Enrich processor](https://www.elastic.co/guide/en/elasticsearch/reference/current/enrich-processor.html)

+# Enrichment concepts

+In Elasticsearch enrichment, `match_field`, `enrich_field`, and `target_field` are crucial parameters that define how data from a source index is added to documents in a target index.

+- `match_field`: This field specifies which field in the source index should be used to find matching documents.
+  Elasticsearch compares the value of this field in the source index with a corresponding field in the incoming document to determine if there is a match.
+- `enrich_field`: This parameter specifies the field from the source index that will be added to the target document.
+  It contains the enrich data from the source indices that you want to add to incoming documents.
+- `target_field`: This parameter specifies the name of the field that will be added to the incoming document.
+The matched enrich_field's value will be added to this target_field in the target document.
+This target field will contain the matched and enrichment fields specified in the enrich policy.

 ## Installation

 This tool is written in Python, and can be installed using `uv`: